 Since over-sharpening is most easily seen on the horizon, one trick is to sharpen the entire image except for the horizon.
 It might be worth doing radical sharpening before, rather than after downsizing an image.
 Note also that the effect of any given unsharp mask setting will depend on the image size.
 The larger the image the smaller the effect.

 The three filters below are good for removing digital noise.
-Noise is essentially small-scale distortion of the colour of the image.
-It comes in a number of forms.
-One form is coloured fringes, usually purple or green, especially in areas of extreme contrast, such as a silhouette on a white luminous background.
-Another form is the mottled effect, where a uniform area of shadow has tiny red and green blotches.
+Noise is essentially small-scale distortion of the colour of the image, giving a mottled effect, where a uniform area of shadow has tiny red and green blotches.
 Noise becomes particularly acute if you lighten an area that is badly under-exposed.
 It is severely ugly in an under-exposed face.
 To remove noise it is probably best to apply a filter - Gaussian blur is best - before downsizing the image.
 All corrections come at a cost in image quality, so it is a matter of trading off gains against losses.
 Use fade to select the best balance of noise versus clarity.

 In PS9 try using Filters -> Noise -> Reduce Noise, which works rather well for both fringe noise and speckled noise.
 However, be aware that this often bleeds colour out of the image.
 If so, you can either increase the saturation after reducing the noise, or you can make sure that the noise reduction is not applied to colourful parts of the image.